 1. Choose a niche, find your tribe

-Making an e-shop and selling everything from cat pillows to makeup and fishing equipment can only make confusion and rejection among your potential customers.
+Making an e-shop and selling everything from cat pillows to makeup and fishing equipment can only cause confusion and rejection among your potential customers.

-If you are targeting a wide range of different people, chances are low that any of them will feel some connection to your brand and identify themselves with big chaos of everything available in your store.
-Moreover, it would be extremely difficult and expensive for you when it comes to advertising and content making.
+If you target a wide range of different people, the chances are low that any of them will feel connected to your brand and identify themselves with the big chaos of everything available in your store.
+Moreover, it would be challenging and expensive when it comes to advertising and content making.

 “Try to imagine your ideal customer.”

-Then use all of that for creating your design, content, photos and promotion strategy according to it.
-Your customers would like to see influencers they admire that advertise your products.
-They’ll like to see their favorite places, songs, movies or whatever you can use for the content in your advertisements.
+Then use all of that to create your design, content, photos, and promotion strategy according to it.
+Your customers would like to see influencers they admire to advertise your products.
+They’ll want to see their favorite places, songs, movies, or whatever you can use for the content in your advertisements.

-Additionally, in this way you are creating a community around your store.
-People will appreciate and consider the reviews, comments, likes, and ideas coming from ones similar to them, plus it’s a great way to spread your brand with a word of mouth among a clearly defined group of people.
+Additionally, in this way, you are creating a community around your store.
+People will appreciate and consider the reviews, comments, likes, and ideas coming from ones similar to them, plus it’s a great way to build your brand awarenes with word of mouth among a clearly defined group of people.

 2. Put your product in the context